One in 3 of those with COVID-19 do not have any symptoms, meaning that they could be passing on the virus to anyone they meet.

 Our testing centres

-The centres are open 7 days per week.
+The centres are open 7 days per week from 9am to 7pm.
 You don't need to book, just turn up at a time convenient to you.
 But please only visit a centre if it's in your local area.

 To find out if there's a queue at the time you wish to visit please go to the government's national community testing website.